cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

     There is no on/off switch!
 To switch on, just plug it in.
 To switch off, if you are in the graphical environment, you can either log out from the main menu, exit to the Bash prompt, or open the terminal.
-    From the Bash prompt or terminal you can shut down the Raspberry Pi by entering sudo halt `-h`.
-Wait until all the LEDs except the power LED are off, then wait an additional second to make sure the SD card can finish its wear-levelling tasks and write actions.
+    From the Bash prompt or terminal, you can shut down the Raspberry Pi by entering sudo halt `-h`.
+Wait until all the LEDs except the power LED are off, then wait an additional second to make sure the SD card can finish its wear-leveling tasks and write actions.
 You can now safely unplug the Raspberry Pi.
 Failure to shut the Raspberry Pi down properly may corrupt your SD card, which would mean you would have to re-image it.

 LED control:
-    See Gregors pi book there is a section describing how to do it
+    See Gregor's pi book there is a section describing how to do it

     See also: <https://www.jeffgeerling.com/blogs/jeff-geerling/controlling-pwr-act-leds-raspberry-pi>

-    There may be more resources We can use this to test which node is which.
-E.g develop a class that sets the leds on one or more from the master with ssh
+    There may be more resources.
+We can use this to test which node is which.
+E.g develop a class that sets the LEDs on one or more from the master with ssh

     See also:
     <https://www.raspberrypi.org/forums/viewtopic.php?t=12530>

 SSHFS:
    add master to `.ssh/config` onlocal machine

     ```
    Host master
          HostName xxx.xxx.xxx.xxx
          User pi
          IdentityFile ~/.ssh/id_rsa.pub

    mkdir master
    sshfs master: master
     ```

     See also: <https://github.com/libfuse/sshfs>